 8 USE IN SPECIFIC POPULATIONS

-No data are available regarding the presence of voriconazole in human milk, the effects of voriconazole on the breastfed infant, or the effects on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for VFEND and any potential adverse effects on the breastfed child from VFEND or from the underlying maternal condition.
+Limited information from a case report in published literature reported that the level of pegvisomant in human milk was below the level of detection.
+There is no information available on the effects of the drug on the breastfed infant or the effects of the drug on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for SOMAVERT and any potential adverse effects on the breastfed child from SOMAVERT or from the underlying maternal condition.

 8.3 Females and Males of Reproductive Potential